Anhtu07/Anhtu07.github.io/README.md

-## My personal blog
+## Personal blog

-This is my personal blog, created with jekyll and MASSIVELY theme.
+This is the repository for my personal blog built with jekyll and Massively theme.